 Welcome to Fort McCoy.
 Do you enjoy the outdoors?

 Fort McCoy offers hunting, fishing, and trapping opportunities to military (active and retired) and their dependents, government employees, and the general public.
 All participants must have the appropriate Fort McCoy permit and State of Wisconsin licenses before they are allowed to hunt, fish, or trap on Fort McCoy.

 Revenue generated from the sale of hunting, fishing, and trapping permits is used for the management of fish and wildlife habitat and populations on Fort McCoy.

-Much of Fort McCoy's 60,000 acres is naturally well-suited for wildlife habitat.
+Much of Fort McCoy's 60,000 acres is naturally well-suited for wildlife.
 The majority of the land on Fort McCoy is divided into 82 training areas totaling 45,648 acres, which are available for hunting.
 Harvest and biological data is collected to monitor wildlife populations and wildlife health.

-Firewood cutting is allowed on Fort McCoy to help remove dead and down wood from the training areas.
-Two permit categories are available; the daily permit costs $10 and allows cutting and hauling firewood for one calendar day, the monthly permit costs $50 and allows cutting and hauling firewood for one calendar month.
+Firewood cutting is allowed on Fort McCoy to help remove dead and downed wood from the training areas.
+Two permit categories are available: the daily permit costs $10 and allows cutting and hauling firewood for one calendar day, the monthly permit costs $50 and allows cutting and hauling firewood for 30 consecutive days.
 Income generated through firewood permit sales is deposited into a Department of Army account and used to fund forest management activities.